TheLeaderDev/BackRoute/README.md

 # BackRoute
 Welcome to the `BackRoute` project!
 BackRoute is a lightweight and reliable solution to create a tunnel between two servers with `IPv4` and `IPv6`, using `GRE`, `IPIP`, or `SIT`.
 This project is designed to build a secure and stable connection between servers across different networks, bypass restrictions, and keep your data transfer fast and steady.
 In this README, you’ll find step-by-step instructions for installing, configuring, and running BackRoute, including details on tunnel modes and how to run the tunnel continuously as a `service` without interruptions.
+## Introduction
+BackRoute creates a Layer 3 network tunnel that can establish a connection between a client server and a remote server using different modes with local IPs.
+By default, this tunnel doesn’t support Port Forwarding and simply provides a secure path for data transfer between the IPs.
+But this is where your creativity comes in !! you can combine BackRoute with advanced tunneling tools and Port Forward setups to build a flexible and powerful system that goes beyond the limitations of a simple Layer 3 tunnel.
+Sometimes, combining BackRoute with tools that seem broken can work like a charm.

+Of course, it’s worth noting that all these capabilities only hold if your local IPs on the servers aren’t blocked by ISPs, network routers, or filtering systems.